 Croatia Claim Win Over Sweden, FRANZISKA beat World No. 1, as Europe Battles Through a Challenging Day

-It was a mixed and demanding day for European teams at the World Team Championships, but Croatia delivered the standout performance, defeating Sweden 8–1 .
+It was a mixed and demanding day for European teams in the Stage 2 of the ITTF Mixed Team World Cup 2025, but Croatia delivered the standout performance, defeating Sweden 8–1 .

 Croatia started strongly through Ivor BAN and Hana ARAPOVIĆ, whose composed and well-balanced mixed doubles display earned the opening point against Kristian KARLSSON and Christina KALLBERG.